Mouthless-Stoat/Grimora/misc/syntax.md

 # Note

-1. Incomplete expression may span over multiple line
+1. Incomplete expression may span over multiple line with \
 2. statement must end in new line